 Race: Pleasant Grove City Council

-What are the biggest issues facing your city and how do you plan to address them?
+What are the biggest issues facing your city and Utah Valley, and how do you plan to address them?

 What sets you apart from other candidates?

-Is there anything else you want our readers to know about you?
+Is there anything else you want your readers to know about you?

 I am married with 4 children and have been a PG resident for just under 10 years.
 I love the small town charm, and the beautiful mountains and trees that make the city feel like a hidden gem in the bustle of Utah County.